Exclusive: AZ Parents Attempt to Set Precedent in Rebuke of Public School Activism

 Amy is referencing Arizona’s new Parents’ Bill of Rights, which expands the avenues of recourse for parents who believe their public school districts, or personnel within, are acting afoul of their child’s best interest, such as political activism.
 One avenue is filing a complaint directly with the Arizona Department of Education, which has the potential to be taken up by the state Attorney General’s office.

 “We’re just parents that want our kids to have a good education,” Amy said.
 “Arizona is not top of the line for education.
 We’re down more at the bottom.
-So we really just wanted to focus — and both of our kids are tested gifted — so we wanted them to get the most out of their education possible, especially since we just been coming back to school” after the coronavirus pandemic.
+So we really just wanted to focus — and both of our kids are tested gifted — so we wanted them to get the most out of their education possible, especially since we’ve just been coming back to school” after the coronavirus pandemic.

 Indeed, the “Arizona Department of Education Parental Rights Handbook” assures that, “The liberty of parents to direct the upbringing, education, health care and mental health of their children is a fundamental right,” while also protecting parents’ “right to direct the education of the minor child … [and] the right to access and review all records relating to the minor child.”